blue5800/segmentation_guard/README.md

 this code would jump to invalid memory and so the library's attempt to read the return address would result in a segmentation fault.

+ps, the code quality is terrible and i'm not going to fix it because i've basically gotten what i wanted from this program.